This might be an odd topic to write about on here, but I feel that it needs to be addressed.

 I’m also not saying that you should always buy expensive things and go into debt; rather, treat yourself every now and then to something that you really want, regardless of the price.
 If you know it will make you happy then go for it.

 I chose to post a photo of this stunning Pyrite mineral since the day I wrote this is Thursday, day of the planet Jupiter; a planet associated with expansion.
-It is available for purchase here.
+This Pyrite has sold.

 Also here is a link to the book I’m currently reading – Creating Money: Attracting Abundance by Sanaya Roman